 Hybrid approaches include the best principles implemented in the management of agile projects and traditional methods.
 In hybrid methodology, projects are classified as manageable components called subprojects by discipline (hardware, software, machinery, etc.) or functions (as navigation subsystems, computer modules).
 This simplification can be achieved using a work breakdown structure or WBS.

 If the project is divided from the perspective of functions, the waterfall is used to assign the requirements and specifications path to the developments, tests, and final versions of our customers.
-Each component is specified in more detail and develops using the Agile Project Management method as Scrum.
+Each component is specified in more detail and developed using the Agile Project Management method as Scrum.

 The agile method is played after each component of the project is divided into tasks that can take months to several months.
-These components are further broken down into 4-6 weeks of release of the Sprint product.
+These components are further broken down into 4-6 weeks of the release of the Sprint product.
 Here, all the principles used for the agile project management method are applied.
 The results of each Sprint are tested and sent to the markets (if applicable) or are used as a basis for the next Sprint.
 These repetitions continue to prepare themselves to be ready to be sent to the market.

 In the traditional method, the entire project plan is defined and planned before the project starts.
 In Agile, only the first sprint is planned.
 Hybrid project management recommends a complete project plan but does not define the details of each sprint until the first sprint is completed.
 The project manager is fully responsible for planning, and each Sprint is managed by the Scrum Master.

 Hybrid project management methods are recommended to follow agile methods.
 In each iteration, customer feedback is sought, tests are performed, and corrections are made to achieve continuous improvement.
 Formal methods are used to define the results of each iteration.

 In Hybrid, the project manager is assigned overall ownership of the project, and the individual Scrum Master is responsible for running the Sprint.
 Reporting is a shared responsibility that requires continuous collaboration and communication.